 The database includes more than 9,000 articles, biographies, primary documents, and media.
 In addition to historical accounts ranging from the travails of slavery to key events of 21st-century Black history, The African American Experience offers scholarly commentary addressing African American contributions in the fields of politics, business, social and applied sciences, the military, the arts, and entertainment, keeping pace with the ongoing evolution of the African American narrative and its vital place in U.S. history.

-Includes more than 170 unique titles.
-Also includes reports and annuals from African American religious organizations and social service agencies, as well as African American periodicals.
+Includes reports and annuals from African American religious organizations and social service agencies, as well as African American periodicals.
 Provides extensive coverage of African American religious organizations, churches and institutions.

 This collection of African American newspapers contains a wealth of information about cultural life and history, with first-hand reports of major events and issues of the day.
 Includes complete text of articles published in the United States.